magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

-:!xxxxx  executes an external command (such as :!ls) :w FILENAME  writes the current Vim file to disk with name FILENAME :v  (visual)select text, then you can type  d  to delete text or save to file with  :w FILENAME :r FILENAME  retrieves disk file FILENAME and puts it below the cursor position :r !xxx  read the output of the command (such as :r !ls)
+:!xxxxx  executes an external command (such as :!ls) :w FILENAME  writes the current Vim file to disk with name FILENAME :r FILENAME  retrieves disk file FILENAME and puts it below the cursor position :r !xxx  read the output of the command (such as :r !ls)